ranjib/etcd-ruby/README.md

     $ gem install etcd

 ## Usage

+:warning: Most of the examples below use the "new" hash syntax introduced in Ruby 1.9, but the library supports old-style hash syntax from 1.8.7 as needed by some enterprise linux distros.

 ### Create a client object
 ```ruby
 client = Etcd.client # this will create a client against etcd server running on localhost on port 4001